Xachaeus/Personal-Portfolio/College Projects/Bullet Hell Game/README.txt

 projectile is processed individually and independently of the others, the path each one follows is entirely arbitrary.

 This is where game design comes in.
-Designing each pattern is only a matter of choosing where projectiles spawn, how often they spawn (for the duration of the pattern), and what path they follow once they spawn.
+Designing each pattern involves choosing where projectiles spawn, how often they spawn (for the duration of the pattern), and what path they follow once they spawn.
 These values are manually adjusted to create interesting and challenging patterns for the player to avoid.